• Skip to primary navigation

 Make your summer cocktail sparkle!

 Your search for refreshing summer drinks isn’t complete without this Sparkling Orange Lemon Gin Cooler Cocktail.
-It’s a gin cocktail made with orange juice and lemon juice, and finished with sparkling water.
+It’s a gin cocktail made with orange and lemon juice, and topped off with sparkling water.
 You won’t be able to get enough of the fresh and bright flavors!

 The layers of freshly squeezed citrus juice topped with bubbly sparkling water are what make this summer cocktail feel extra special.
 Just like my Boozy Watermelon Punch and Sparkling Blueberry Lemonade, every sip is well-balanced and goes down easy.
 It’s a must-have drink when you want to cool off in the summer heat or wind down during the backyard barbecue.